hrugved06/hrugved06/README.md

 - 👋🏻 Hiya, I’m <a href="https://www.linkedin.com/in/hrugved-kolhe-364881193/">HrugVed</a> ✌🏻 <br/>
 - 👀 I’m interested in Machine Learning, DSA, Open Source and Many more 😄<br/>
+- 🌱 I try to learn new technologies and try to keep myself busy 🤵🏻 <br/>
-- 🌱 I’m currently learning Open Source <br/>
+- 👨🏻‍💻 Currently exploring Open Source domain 📱</br>
-- 💞️ I’m open for collaboration on every interesting stuff ✌🏻<br/>
+- 💞️ I’m open for collaboration on every interesting project/stuff ✌🏻<br/>
-- 📫 You can contact me through 👇🏻  <br/>
+- 📫 You can contact me through these socials👇🏻  <br/>

 <!-----Social Accounts------>